The Norwegian Mapping Authority has released its central national datasets as open data.

 Boundaries, road data and place names are provided in SOSI and PostGIS formats.
 The elevation models are provided as USGS and DEM’s.
 N50-N5000 topographical land data can be found in ESRI File Geodatabase format, GML, SOSI and PostGIS database.

 Most datasets are also available through APIs.
 The Norwegian Mapping Authority offers free WMS, WFS and cache services, search services, and processing services for system developers, programmers, and others who wish to use it on their own websites and in their own mapping solutions.
 These services collect data from our topographical maps and thematic maps.

 Maps for “regular” users

 Not all of our data sets require a professional background for usage, but can be beneficial for “regular” users as well.

 Our historical maps are simple to download and print.
 Go to our historical maps downloading site (in Norwegian only).

 Our illustration maps are also easily downloaded.
 They are available in a format, which can be opened with a variety of software.
 The AI (Adobe Illustrator) files are tabular and put together with points, lines, and levels and users can easily make changes and adjustments to the map.

 In addition to making data sets available for download, the Norwegian Mapping Authority has opened up for free display of maps and geospatial data.
 Users who wish to view digital maps directly on the web without downloading them, can go to the Norwegian Mapping Authority’s digital map page norgeskart.no (offers also English menu).
-On these pages users will find continuously updated data from our databases as well as detailed maps of the entire country.
+On this page users will find continuously updated data from our databases as well as detailed maps of the entire country.